sonarplugins/sonarplugins.github.io/_posts/2025-02-06-bitegardenQualityGatesBoard.markdown

 description: Provides a board in your project space to check if you pass or fail a given set of quality gates
 details:
 seo:
-  name: Quality Gates Board for SonarQubeâ¢ Server
+  name: Quality Gates Board for SonarQube Server
-  headline: Quality Gates Board for SonarQubeâ¢ Server - SonarQube Plugin
+  headline: Quality Gates Board for SonarQube Server - SonarQube Plugin
   type: ItemPage

 ---